Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q: How do I become a Synapse certified user?

-A: Guidance on becoming a certified user can be found [here](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html). **All data submitters must become certified users in order to upload data to Synapse.**
+A: Guidance on becoming a certified user can be found [here](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html). **All data submitters must become certified users in order to upload data to Synapse.
+This includes those that are submitting/adding metadata.**

 <br/>